-Here’s a little recap, In 1996, two dweebs, Sergey Brin and Larry Page started a project to create a search engine, which was initially called BackRub and later on it was renamed to Google.
-Earlier to Google, a search engine named Archie and many others like Yahoo! were also created back in 1990’s.
-Today Google is the top rated search engine with the largest market share when it comes to user usage of search engines worldwide.
+Here’s a little recap.
+In 1996, two dweebs, Sergey Brin and Larry Page started a project to create a search engine, which was initially called BackRub and later on it was renamed to Google.
+Earlier to Google, a search engine named Archie and many others like the Search Engine Yahoo! were also created back in the 1990’s.
+However, today, Google is the top rated search engine with the largest market share when it comes to user usage of search engines worldwide.
 So much so that its name is a verb: ‘Hey, could you google when Shakespeare wrote his famous sonnets?’

 The main aim is to get one’s web page on top 10 rankings of search engine results when someone types in a query or keywords, but whether that is feasible largely depends on the market that you are operating in.
-If you’re offering a niche product or a service in a defined geographical area, you stand a pretty good chance of at least getting to page one if you are patient and follow these basic principles.
+If you’re offering a niche product or a service in a defined geographical area, you stand a pretty good chance of at least getting to page one if you are patient and follow the basic principles of Search Engine Optimization.

-Search Engine Optimization looks forward to improve a websites search ranking and thereby helping search engines to select those rated sites, which will match peoples search request most of all.
+Search Engine Optimization looks forward to improving a website’s search ranking and thereby helping search engines to select those rated sites, which will match peoples search request most of all.
 It is an essential part of website based businesses, companies, organizations and many of them do so in good faith and with well intentions.
-However, still, you’ll likely come across good number of cases when SEO is used to trick Search Engines by making mass amount of not so-unique content just to get on high ranks on search engines.
-The question is why lots and lots of SEO specialists choose to plagiarize if it was the only way to live on?
-This why will be answered in next because.
+However, still, you’ll likely come across a good number of cases when SEO is used to trick Search Engines.
+This is done through making mass amounts of not-so-unique content just to get a high SEO ranking without doing much about the quality of the content that is present in those web pages.